ashur/eleventy-plugin-add-remote-data/README.md

 });
 ```

-would create a global data variables named `robots` that you might use in a template like this:
+would create a global data variable named `robots` that you might use in a template like this:

 ```njk
 ---